Crispus Attucks Community Center

 Lancaster Mennonite Historical Society

 Lancaster Mennonite Historical Society is a direct financial supporter and was an organizational partner in our successful Underground Railroad Learning Tour of Columbia in October 2020.
 The one-day event was attended by well over 80 people. the Society hopes to collaborate again in 2021 to repeat this the tour.
-An online illustrated summary of the Underground Railroad Learning Tour of Historic Columbia Borough, Lancaster County was produced by Randolph Harris, Archivist, African American Historical Society of South Central Pennsylvania.
+An online illustrated summary of the Underground Railroad Learning Tour of Historic Columbia Borough, Lancaster County was produced by Randolph Harris, former Archivist, African American Historical Society of South Central Pennsylvania.

 The Walters Trust